haproxy/haproxy/doc/lua-api/index.rst

   :param string msg: The log content.
   :see: :js:func:`TXN.log`

-  Does the same job than:
+  Does the same job as:

 .. code-block:: lua